 is a movie starring

-Upon being sent to live with relatives in the countryside; an emotionally distant adolescent girl becomes obsessed with an abandoned mansion and infatuated with a girl who lives there; a girl who may or may not be real.
+Upon being sent to live with relatives in the countryside, an emotionally distant preteen girl becomes obsessed with an abandoned mansion and infatuated with a girl who lives there - a girl who may or may not be real.

 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

 When an unconfident young woman is cursed with an old body by a spiteful witch, her only chance of breaking the spell lies with a self-indulgent yet insecure young wizard and his companions in his legged, walking castle.

-A young girl is sent to the country for health reasons, where she meets an unlikely friend in the form of Marnie, a young girl with flowing blonde hair.
+A 12-year-old girl is sent to the country for health reasons, where she meets an unlikely friend in the form of Marnie, a young girl with long, flowing blonde hair.
 As the friendship unravels it is possible that Marnie has closer ties to the protagonist than we might expect.Written by

 85 of 93 people found this review helpful.